lse-ds105/ds105a-2024-w06-summative-so-hl/README.md

 **(b) Predictors/indicators of rain**
 * Graphical analysis to compare predictors of rain
-* What is the best predictor of rain?
+* What is the best predictor of rain?"""
 <br><br>

 ### How to program works (and expected outputs)
 <br><br>

+### Reformatting
+Used black.

 ### Author
 Vienna (So Hoi Ling), Year 1 LSE Econs student